 History lovers who are also interested in making movies can combine these passions as a historical filmmaker.
 Films like Brave Heart, Monty Python and the Lion in Winter are products of such.
 You can also make documentaries about historical figures and events.

 Have you ever read A Song of Ice and Fire?
 How about the Harry Potter series?
 Both George RR Martin and JK

 Rowling got their inspiration from historical figures and events.
 And yes, both of them are huge history fans too.
 Who knows, you can be the next bestselling historical fiction writer of your generation.

 Know all the words to Shakespeare’s plays?
 You can make money from it by being a dramaturge.
 They serve as literary advisers in a theatre including researching and interpreting scripts.

 You might be wondering what your love for history has got to do with diplomatic services.
-Well, forging diplomatic relations with other countries requires knowledge on history and culture.
+Well, forging diplomatic relations with other countries requires knowledge of history and culture.
 It helps you understand and relate to their customs and traditions easily.
 It’ll also prevent you from making major faux pas at cultural ceremonies and celebrations.